tej-aliota/10-20-23---10-24-23/README.md

 Self: used within the code for an object to mean ‘this object'

 Setter: a method whose purpose it is to set an attribute within an object

+Key points
+When you create a subclass, that class will inherit all of the attributes and methods from the superclass.
+You used inheritance to extend a class written by somebody else, customising it and overriding its methods as necessary.
+Moreover, inheritance is also useful because it allows you to write code only once in a base class, and then extend that code with subclasses.
+It therefore helps you to avoid code duplication.

+Polymorphism allows us to treat a subclass as if it were an object of the superclass, and yet still have the subclass behave differently.
+You saw this demonstrated where you wrote some code for a character object, and then successfully used the same code on an enemy object.
+This was possible because Enemy is a subclass of Character.

+When an object contains another object, you can describe their relationship with 'has a', and you call this aggregation.
+For example, your room object now has a character inside it.
+In practice, the object might be of the Character class or the Enemy class: because of polymorphism, an enemy is a character, and therefore it doesn't matter which type of object is used.

+Next week, you will investigate class variables and finish writing the game.
+You will also look at ways of sharing your code and making it easy for other people to use.

+A Few Key Terms
+Aggregation: when an object contains an instance of (or ‘has a') another object

+Extend: a class that uses the functionality of an existing class, but also adds to or overwrites some of it

+Inherit: a class that inherits from another class is able to use all of the attributes and methods from that class

+Polymorphism: if a class inherits from another class, it can also be considered to be (‘is a') object of that class, but can behave differently

+Subclass: inherits the properties of another class and adds some specialised methods of its own

+Superclass: provides methods and attributes that are used by another class